 I want to share these life-changing foundations with you.
-They are the founding principles of the Beautiful Life School.
-And the promise still stands.
 Give in to them and they’ll make your life beautiful, too.

 1. Truth, the First Pillar.
 Your truth is comprised of the unique and specific environment, desires, needs, ways, and qualities of life that make you feel good—the things that bring out the best in you—and call you into resonance with your highest and most enlivened self.
 It includes things like your sexual orientation, your preference for geographic locations, your need for quiet, or your need for noise, your sign, your personality, and what you believe down to the fibers of your being.
 It’s what is true for you—no matter what.

 2. Passion, the Second Pillar.
 Your passion is what you love to do.
 It’s what you do because you want to, what you lose track of time doing, what you loved to do as a child, what you dreamed you’d do with your life, what has always drawn you even though you don’t know why, what you’d do for free, and what you’d do if fear, or money, weren’t in the picture.